The Mystique of Business Valuation for Privately Held Companies

 The most widely used method to value privately held companies is based on adjusting or recasting of a business’s financial statements.
 This is also referred to as adjusted EBITDA (Earnings before Interest, Taxes, Depreciation, and Amortization).
 Financial statements are prepared for tax purposes, not business sale or business valuation purposes.
 It is critically important to “read between the lines” of the financial statements to determine the true earnings capability of the company.
-At Sun, we thoroughly review each and every line item to identify any one-time or non-recurring expenses, shareholder fringe benefits and perks, non-cash expenses, and more.
+At Sun, we thoroughly review each line item to identify any one-time or non-recurring expenses, normalized compensation, shareholder fringe benefits and perks, non-cash expenses, and more.
 There are over 50 potential adjustments that we look for during this process.
-The goal is to determine the true earning capability of the business by adding back all of the non-essential, non-recurring, or discretionary expenses to the net profit.
-This demonstrates a more realistic net cash flow for a potential acquirer.
+The goal is to determine the true earning capability of the business by adding back all the non-essential, non-recurring, or discretionary expenses to the net profit.

-Once the adjusted earnings or EBITDA number is determined, the next step is to apply a multiple of earnings.
+Once the adjusted earnings or EBITDA is determined, the next step is to apply a multiple of earnings or discount rate.
 This multiple is impacted by a vast number of risk factors, intangibles, and value drivers.
-During our valuation process, we typically review and rank the company in approximately 30 value driver factors to determine how the company is positioned.
-Examples of risk factors and value drivers that influence valuation include: years in business, proprietary content, industry life cycle, industry stability, customer base concentrations or dependencies, supplier dependencies, product or service differentiation, strength and size of market, management quality and tenure, employee dependencies, impending regulation, new technology, and many others.
-Each of these risks is unique but has one common trait – an ability to either reassure or cast doubt on the predictability of future cash flow.
+During our valuation process, we typically review and analyze approximately 30 different value driver categories to determine how the company is positioned.
+Examples of risk factors and value drivers that influence valuation are: years in business and trend, proprietary content, industry life cycle, industry stability, customer base concentrations or dependencies, supplier dependencies, product or service differentiation, management quality and tenure, employee dependencies, impending regulation, and many others.
+Each of these risks is unique but has one common trait – an ability to either bolster or cast doubt on the predictability of earnings and future cash flow.
 As a result, the better a business can mitigate or control these potential risks, the more positive the impact on valuation.